OpenBubbles/docs/docs/Setup/machardware.md

 sidebar_position: 3
 ---
 # Hardware Info
-OpenBubbles **NEEDS** hardware info from genuine Apple hardware to function.
+OpenBubbles **REQUIRES** hardware info from genuine Apple hardware to function.
 OpenBubbles works **BEST** with Mac hardware information.

 ## Do this first
-You will also need to disable Advanced Data Protection and Contact Key Verification.
-There may be issues with sending and receiving if they are not turned off.
+You may need to disable Advanced Data Protection and Contact Key Verification.
+You may experience issues sending and receiving if they are not turned off.

 ## What is "Hardware Info"?
 During iMessage activation, your machine's hardware identifiers (serial number, board ID, model, etc.) are sent to Apple for validation.
-Because of this, OpenBubbles requires valid machine identifiers to send to Apple during activation.
-OpenBubbles refers to this info in the app as hardware codes.
+OpenBubbles requires valid machine identifiers to send to Apple during activation.
+OpenBubbles refers to this data as "hardware info"

 ## How can I obtain hardware info?
 If you have access to Mac, visit this site.